ssrikantan/ssrikantan.github.io/_posts/2026-02-08-ghcp-sdk-fleet-compliance-agent.md

 - **GitHub Copilot SDK** enables programmatic access to Copilot's reasoning capabilities — extending the agent's world from the GitHub platform into enterprise systems
 - **Custom tools** give the SDK hands to act — from cloning repos to creating PRs, the agent can interact with real systems
 - **MCP servers** connect the agent to domain-specific enterprise services — change management, security scanning, approval workflows — that live outside GitHub
-- **RAG with Azure OpenAI** grounds every action in organizational policy, producing auditable, evidence-backed Pull Requests
+- **RAG with Azure AI Search Knowledge Base (FoundryIQ)** grounds every action in organizational policy, using extractive retrieval to produce auditable, evidence-backed Pull Requests
 - **Human-in-the-loop** remains essential — the agent proposes, humans approve, maintaining the safety and governance that enterprise environments demand

 This is a glimpse into the future of enterprise DevOps: AI agents that understand policy, reason about code, orchestrate across enterprise systems, and automate the tedious toil — while keeping humans firmly in the decision loop.